facebookresearch/minihack/README.md

 installed and used as follows:

 * a [TorchBeast](https://github.com/facebookresearch/torchbeast) agent is
-  bundled in `nle.agent.polybeast` together with a simple model to provide a starting point for experiments.
+  bundled in `minihack.agent.polybeast` together with a simple model to provide a starting point for experiments.
 To install and train this agent, first install torchbeast be following the instructions [here](https://github.com/facebookresearch/torchbeast#installing-polybeast),